-Students with less than 45 transfer credits may be able to transfer mission courses.
+Students with transfer credits may be able to transfer mission courses.
 Equivalent courses for Global Understanding at other institutions include at least three credits in foreign language or other approved courses.
 Equivalent courses for Environmental Responsibility at other institutions include approved courses on environmental science or studies.
 Equivalent courses for Women's Experiences and Contributions at other institutions are approved courses with a focus on women.
-At least one course in each area of focus within the mission must be completed at Chatham.

-Students with more than 45 transfer credits must complete one course in each area of focus within the mission at Chatham.
+Students with more than 24 transfer credits must complete four mission courses which must include one course in each area of focus within the mission as well as one additional course in any of the three areas of focus.